PretendoNetwork/website/docs/en_US/install/wiiu.md

 If it reads as above (or, at the very least, mentions Pretendo), then you're connected to Pretendo Network and can progress safely.
 Otherwise, make sure you've [installed Pretendo Network's basic patches](#select-your-homebrew-environment).

-Now that we've checked, scroll back up to continue along.
+Now that we've checked, scroll back up to the top of the menu to continue along.

 Press `Switch Account` or `Switch User` to get to the user selection screen, then press (Plus) or `Add New User`.